nimblehq/our-team/join-us/our-recruitment-process.md

 * Recommendation to change the implementations.
 We might recommend some of our best practices and recommend another way to implement the same feature.
 * Bugs.
 Upon testing the small application, our team encountered a technical issue or a feature did not work as expected.

+Applicants are invited to interact with our team by replying directly to the open issues and also have the opportunity to fix or change the code following the code review comments.
+So the code challenge is really a participative process, not a submission-and-waiting-and-praying-everything-goes-well step.
+Our main goal is to find developers we would love to work with.
+So show us how awesome you are in the code review 💪

+#### Product Managers

+The challenge requires to review one of our current or past product.
+Applicants are expected to:

+* Provide recommendations on improving existing features
+* Provide recommendations on potential new features
+* Find, report and classify any kind of bugs/issues in the product

+Applicants are free to choose the format in which they want to submit their report e.g. test document, presentation, spreadsheet, website, blog article...

+Upon reception of the submission by email, our team usually take anywhere between 3-5 days to do a complete review.
+We put great emphasis on the following:

+* Care and attention to details in the way to present your report
+* Business value-added of your recommendations

+Our review will be emailed back to you.

+#### UX/UI Designers

+The challenge is broken into two tasks:

+1. UX

+Applicants need to create a UX flow for a specific feature for a fictive company in a specific industry e.g. eCommerce checkout flow for a jo board, payment flow for a bank.
+Only the main screens are expected to make the task smaller in scope.

+The UX flow must be submitted in PDF format.

+2. UI

+Applicants need to create a single screen for a fictive company in a specific industry e.g. homepage for a music application, checkout page for an online grocery store.
+The UI must be a single page and be responsive if the assignment is for a web application.

+The challenge leaves lots of room for applicants to show us their personality since there are no constraints on colors, fonts, images or illustrations.

+The design must be submitted as a single PNG file along with the original source file (Sketch preferred).

+Upon reception of the submission by email, our team usually take anywhere between 3-5 days to do a complete review.

+Our review will be emailed back to you.

 ### 2nd Interview